cms633/cms633.github.io/_posts/2022-09-19-09-19-openrefine-blog-elva-si.md

 Some of my interesting findings are:
 1. Register number was above 200 in Jan and Feb.
 2. 91 days have a register number below or equal to 10 people.
 The register number may not be affected by weekday/weekend because the data was evenly distributed through Monday-Sunday.
 3. Yet, the register number was affected by seasons.
-April was the dull season because it had low register number in general.
-The beginning days of May, June, July, August, September, and October were also off-season because they all had the lowest register number-1.
+April was off-season because it had low register number in general.
+The first day of May, June, July, August, September, and October were also dull days because they all had the lowest register number-1.